gbinside/code_tests/02-BBB.md

 ```

-I start with 2 pointer and then I start to increment the second one when 'distant' by `k` steps from the first one.
+I start with 2 pointers and then I start to increment the second one when 'distant' by `k` steps from the first one.

 ## 51 Deck Shuffle